Mary Flavia Egan

 Mary Flavia Egan, D.C. (c.
 1879 – 1935) was an American Sister of Charity of Saint Vincent de Paul and a nurse leader.
-She earned a Bachelor of Science degree in 1925, 44 years before Georgetown University officially admitted women in 1969.
+She earned a Bachelor of Science degree in 1925, 44 years before Georgetown University officially admitted women in 1969, making her the first graduate of the program as well.

 Background

 A video by Bill Cessato presents what is known of Sister Mary Flavia's history before and after her time at Georgetown.
-She served at Providence Hospital in Washington, D.C., at St. Joseph's Hospital in Philadelphia, and then for the last eight years of her life (1927-1935) at St. Vincent's Hospital in Bridgeport, Connecticut, where she was principal of the School of Nursing.
+She served at Providence Hospital in Washington, D.C., then at St. Joseph's Hospital in Philadelphia, and finally, for the last eight years of her life (1927-1935), at St. Vincent's Hospital in Bridgeport, Connecticut, where she was principal of the School of Nursing.
 Her funeral, presided over by Msgr.
 John J. McGivney (brother of the Knights of Columbus founder Ven.
 Michael J. McGivney), was at St. Patrick's Church in Bridgeport, Connecticut, and was mentioned in several Catholic newspapers.